 Northcote Pottery have been setting the standard in pottery and garden decor in Australia for over 120 years.
 Despite facing many challenges including wars, depressions and changing business practices, Northcote Pottery has evolved from small beginnings in the Melbourne suburbs, to become the largest distributor of pottery and garden decor in Australia and New Zealand.

-If you want to learn more about Northcote Pottery's rich history, contact us to order a copy of our book,
+If you want to learn more about Northcote Pottery's rich history, get your hands on a copy of the book,

 "Northcote Pottery: A Story of Survival and Prosperity Over 110 Years."
 The book was commissioned to celebrate 110 years of Northcote Pottery.
 Written by Laura Donati, it provides a fascinating insight into the history of early industry, commerce, migration and urban development in Melbourne's inner north.